cobalthq/cobalt-product-public-docs/content/en/Getting started/_index.md

    reside on a Cloud platform?
 You'll answer these questions in this step.
 1. Start [planning](./planning) the test.
 Define your desired test intensity, which drives the number of credits to use.
+1. Review your pentest request.
+Use our [Pentest Checklist](./checklist) to make sure you've included _all_ information that our pentesters need.

 Relax!
 Once you've set up a pentest, we start analyzing your asset.
 When possible, we share results even before we create your report.
 Here's what